The Bankrate promise

 Call customer service

-If you’re still waiting to hear back on your application status, you can always contact customer service.
-Some credit card issuers have dedicated application status phone lines; otherwise, you can simply call the main customer service phone number.
+If a couple of weeks have gone by and you’re still waiting to hear back on your application status, you can always contact the card issuer’s customer service.
+Some credit card issuers have dedicated application status phone lines.
+If you can’t find one, call the main customer service phone number.

 How to check your credit card application status

 Different credit card reviewers have different application processes, and different ways of allowing you to check your credit card application status.
-If you’re waiting on a credit card application decision, here’s how to check your status with some of the major credit card issuers:
+If you’re waiting on an application decision, here’s how to check your status with some of the major credit card issuers:

 What is instant approval and how does it work?